Organic vs. Paid Search: Who Comes Out on Top?

-For businesses making their way in the modern world, getting to grips with online marketing has become essential.
+For businesses making their way into the modern world, getting to grips with online marketing has become essential.
 This means finding out ways to get your website in front of the right people at the right times, and appearing in search engine results when they’re on the hunt for answers.

 Simple, right?
 Well, not always.
 When it comes to digital marketing, there are tons of different avenues you can take to get to that final destination in front of your customers – and not all routes are born equal.
 With these different avenues, you can boil them down to two key areas – organic and paid search.
 But which ones better?
 And where should you focus your efforts?